notWindalgo/Picarto-YK-9/README.md

 # YK-9
 <img align="right" src="https://i.imgur.com/iHbyj5O.png" width=10%>
-YK-9 is a standalone application that allows song requests from your Picarto.tv chat Log in with your Picarto.tv username and generated Oauth token
+YK-9 is a standalone application that allows song requests from your Picarto.tv chat<br>
+Log in with your Picarto.tv username and generated Oauth token

 ## Commands